 Fishery name Years Data type Percent observer coverage Observed mortality Estimated mortality Mean estimated annual mortality

 Prince William Sound 1990 obs data 4 1 8 20

 salmon drift gillnet 1991 obs data 5 3 32 (CV = 0.60)

 Cook Inlet salmon drift 1999 obs data 1.6 0 0 16

-gillnet 2000 oos data 3.6 1 31 (CV = 1.0)
+gillnet 2000 obs data 3.6 1 31 (CV = 1.00)

 Cook Inlet salmon set 1999 obs data 0.16-1.1 0 0 0

 gillnet 2000 obs data 0.34-2.7 0 0

-Kodiak Island set gillnet 2002 obs data 6.0 2 32 36
+Kodiak Island salmon set 2002 aha data 6.0 2 32 36

-2005 4.9 2 39 (CV = 0.68)
+gillnet 2005 obs data 4.9 2 39 (CV = 0.68)

-Minimum total action at all annual montality
+Minimum total activistad annual mantality

 Minimum total estimated annual mortality

 Strandings of marine mammals with fishing gear attached or with injuries caused by interactions with fishing gear are another source of mortality data.
-In 2013, one Gulf of Alaska harbor porpoise mortality, due to entanglement in a commercial salmon drift gillnet near Kenai, Alaska, was reported to the NMFS Alaska Region stranding network (Helker et al. 2016).
-However, this event is accounted for in the extrapolated estimate (derived from Alaska Marine Mammal Observer Program (AMMOP) observer data) of annual mortality and serious injury occurring in the commercial Cook Inlet salmon drift gillnet fishery (Table 1).
-An additional harbor porpoise mortality from this stock, due to entanglement in unidentified fishing net near Homer, Alaska, was reported to the NMFS Alaska Region in 2014, resulting in a minimum mean annual mortality and serious injury rate of 0.2 harbor porpoise in unknown (commercial, recreational, or subsistence) fisheries in 2010-2014 (Table 2; Helker et al. 2016).
+In 2012-2016, Gulf of Alaska harbor porpoise mortality in Prince William Sound commercial salmon drift gillnet (1 in 2016) and Cook Inlet commercial salmon drift gillnet (1 in 2013) was reported to the NMFS Alaska Region stranding network and harbor porpoise mortality in Kodiak Island commercial salmon set gillnet (3 in 2012) was reported by Marine Mammal Authorization Program fisherman self-reports (Helker et al. in press).
+However, extrapolated estimates derived from AMMOP observer data are used to determine the mean annual mortality and serious injury rates for all of these fisheries (Table 1).
+An additional harbor porpoise mortality from this stock, due to entanglement in unidentified fishing net near Homer, Alaska, was reported to the NMFS Alaska Region stranding network in 2014, resulting in a minimum mean annual mortality and serious injury rate of 0.2 harbor porpoise in unknown (commercial, recreational, or subsistence) fisheries in 2012-2016 (Table 2; Helker et al. in press).
+This mortality and serious injury estimate results from an actual count of verified human-caused deaths and serious injuries and is a minimum because not all entangled animals strand nor are all stranded animals found, reported, or have the cause of death determined.

 Table 2.
-Summary of incidental mortality and serious injury of Gulf of Alaska harbor porpoise, by year and type, reported to the NMFS Alaska Region marine mammal stranding network in 2010-2014 (Helker et al. 2016).
+Summary of incidental mortality and serious injury of Gulf of Alaska harbor porpoise, by year and type, reported to the NMFS Alaska Region marine mammal stranding network in 2012-2016 (Helker et al. in press).
 Only cases of serious injury were recorded in this table; animals with non-serious injuries have been excluded.

-Cause of Injury 2010 2011 2012 2013 2014 Mean annual mortality Entangled in unidentified net 0 0 0 0 1 0.2 Total in unknown (commercial, recreational, or subsistence) fisheries
+Cause of Injury 2012 2013 2014 2015 2016 Mean annual mortality Entangled in unidentified net 0 0 1 0 0 0.2 Total in unknown (commercial, recreational, or subsistence) fisheries

-A complete estimate of the total mortality and serious injury incidental to U.S. commercial fisheries is unavailable because of the absence of observer placements in all salmon and herring fisheries.
-However, the minimum estimated mean annual mortality and serious injury rate incidental to all fisheries is 72 harbor porpoise from this stock (72 in U.S. commercial fisheries + 0.2 in unknown fisheries).
+A complete estimate of the total mortality and serious injury incidental to U.S. commercial fisheries is unavailable for this stock because of the absence of an observer program for all of the salmon and herring fisheries operating within the range of this stock.
+Based on observed mortality and serious injury in four commercial fisheries (Table 1) and a report to the NMFS Alaska Region stranding network (Table 2), the minimum estimated mean annual mortality and serious injury rate incidental to all fisheries in 2012-2016 is 72 harbor porpoise from this stock (72 in U.S. commercial fisheries + 0.2 in unknown fisheries).